IEEE-UCF/2025-AMDHardware-CPU/docs/README.md

-# Holy CPU Documentation
+# IEEE CPU Documentation

 ## Overview

-The Holy CPU is a high-performance RISC-V compatible processor with advanced coprocessor offload capabilities.
+The IEEE CPU is a high-performance RISC-V compatible processor with advanced coprocessor offload capabilities.
 The design features a pipelined architecture with integrated floating-point, system control, and memory management coprocessors.

 ## Architecture Components